 (I am not accepting submissions for Yopp Academy at this time.)

 Specific Topics I’m Seeking

 Yopp covers an extremely wide range of subject matter.
-Now that I’ve been receiving submissions for more than a year, I’ve been able to put together a list of perspectives and subjects that I would love to see covered on Yopp in the future.
+Here is a list of perspectives and subjects that I would love to see covered on Yopp in the future:

 Issues related to:

 Police brutality and first hand experiences of BLM protests